-Now how he does it, there might be hints in the Bible.
+As to how he does it, there might be hints in the Bible.
 I am going to give you one pointer.
-I do not claim this is an explanation, but it is worth thinking about as a pointer toward a possible explanation that maybe we will understand some day.
+I do not claim this is an explanation, but it is worth thinking about as a pointer toward a possible explanation that maybe we will understand someday.

-Then he says in Isaiah 64:7 (this is 9 verses later), “There is no one here who calls upon your name, who rouses himself to take hold of you; for you have hidden your face from us, and have made us melt in the hand of our iniquities.”
-So again it is the hiding of his face that explains the sin.
+Then he says in Isaiah 64:7, which is nine verses later, “There is no one who calls upon your name, who rouses himself to take hold of you; for you have hidden your face from us, and have made us melt in the hand of our iniquities.”
+So again, it is the hiding of his face that explains the sin.

-I think it was Edwards who said: There is a difference between the way light is caused at three o’clock in the afternoon by the shining of the sun and the way the shadows are caused by the blocking of that sun by the tree.
-Though it is the light of the sun that is responsible for both the brightness of the day and the shadows under the tree.
+I think it was Edwards who said that there is a difference between the way light is caused at three o’clock in the afternoon by the shining of the sun and the way the shadows are caused by the blocking of that sun by the tree — though it is the light of the sun that is responsible for both the brightness of the day and the shadows under the tree.

-But I end where I began.
-How the very first sin in the universe came about is a mystery to me.
+But I end where I began, with how the very first sin in the universe came about is a mystery to me.
 I do not know how.
-What I am taught in the Bible is that God is sovereign over all things including sin, and he himself is never a sinner.
+What I am taught in the Bible is that God is sovereign over all things, including sin, and he himself is never a sinner.